Eucalyptus gunnii subsp. divaricata: Uses

 This Miena cider gum is noted for exceptional cold tolerance for a eucalyptus.
-The plant produces a sweet sap similar to maple syrup, and is being considered for cultivation for this product.
+The plant produces a sweet sap similar to maple syrup, and is being considered for cultivation for this purpose.
 When bottled and capped, the liquid ferments and resembles apple cider, hence cider gum.
 Tasmanian Aborigines and stockmen are reported to have drunk the intoxicating, naturally fermented sap.
-The flavour has been likened to Cointreau.
+The flavour has been likened to that of Cointreau.
 Early settlers laid possum traps beneath Miena cider gum trees because possums found the sap highly palatable.
 The sweet foliage is eagerly eaten by livestock.

 Conservation status

 There are only eight small stands of Miena cider gum occupying in total only few hundred hectares.
 In 1999 only about 2000 trees were setting seed.
 The population and the number of trees flowering have been in decline since 1991.